 Materials and Methods

-The key methodological approach was to conduct an international survey of salmon and the epi-pelagic ecosystem in the offshore regions of the NPO by deploying survey vessels at key times and areas to provide a seasonal picture of the distribution, migration and ecology of salmon and associated species in the high seas.
+The key methodological approach was to conduct an international survey of salmon and the epipelagic ecosystem in the offshore regions of the NPO by deploying survey vessels at key times and areas to provide a seasonal picture of the distribution, migration and ecology of salmon and associated species in the high seas.
 The survey design included concurrent surveys between February–April 2022 within three zones of the North Pacific Ocean (Figure 1) and detailed in Pakhomov et al. (2021).

 An ecosystem survey utilizing a trawl to capture overwintering salmon was conducted in zone 3 of the IYS 2022 Pan-Pacific Winter High Seas Expedition survey area (Figure 1) during March 2 - 20 onboard the R/V «TINRO».
 This vessel covered approximately 530,000 km2 of the overall survey area.
 This portion of the 2022 IYS Expedition was supported by the NPAFC IYS.
 Fourteen scientists participated onboard the R/V «TINRO», 13 from Russia and one from Canada.
 The science team included fish biologists, ecologists, physical and biological oceanographers, acousticians, and geneticists.